TestQspy/flats_EDA/README.md

-# flats_EDA
+# flats EDA
-Flats dataset Exploratory Data Analysis
+Flats dataset Exploratory Data Analysis.
+I looked at the distributions of the data, the value counts for the various categorical variables and correlation between variables.